This guide will get you up and running with Kubently in under 10 minutes.

 # Supported providers: ANTHROPIC_API_KEY, OPENAI_API_KEY, GOOGLE_API_KEY

-kubectl create secret generic kubently-api-keys \
+kubectl create secret generic kubently-llm-secrets \

 --namespace kubently

-# Install with Helm
+# Install with Helm (includes API + Executor)

 helm install kubently ./deployment/helm/kubently \